 Unfortunately, that’s it for wireless connectivity.
 There’s no wireless syncing with your Wi-Fi-equipped PC at home and no wireless access to the Zune store.
 I’ll have more to say about how well wireless sharing works in the next few days; but like many who’ve evaluated the Zune, I can’t help thinking that this type of wireless sharing is not enough.

 Still, the Zune is a decent music and video player, as I found out once I got past a few initial problems.

 The first time I synced the Zune (after installing the included desktop software, which is basically a customized version of

-), a dialog box popped up, searching for updates and then announcing that a firmware update was available (a day before the player was officially released, no less).
+Media Player 11 ), a dialog box popped up, searching for updates and then announcing that a firmware update was available (a day before the player was officially released, no less).
 After I downloaded the software and installed the update, my Zune player was ready for its inaugural syncing.

 Unfortunately, the early firmware update I obtained fell short of solving all of the synchronization glitches: When I transferred my first group of files, several just wouldn’t sync.
 Worse yet, the Zune desktop software refused to simply skip those files.
 Instead it hung until I clicked Stop Sync, unplugged my Zune, and deleted the offending file.